Shopify Login as Customer API: How to Use?

 3. Contact Shopify support

 Write to Shopify Plus support and ask them to enable read_users to access the scope of the custom app you've just created.
-Once they do that, you'll see the admin user and time when they logged into a corresponding customer account.
+Once they do that, you'll see the admin user and the time when they logged into a corresponding customer account.